dustindwayne/ex2Inkcut/README.md

 ## Notes

 * Make sure Inkcut is accessible via your system's PATH environment variable.
 If it's not, you'll need to adjust the `inkscapeCmd` variable in the code to include the full path to the Inkcut executable.
+* The macro applies a thin red outline **after** exporting so the outline is visible for tracking in CorelDRAW but does not get sent to Inkcut as a cut path.
+* The document unit is temporarily set to inches for export and restored immediately afterward to avoid changing your working units.
 * Error handling is included for export failures.
 * This macro assumes your vinyl cutter is configured correctly within Inkcut.